praveen-palanisamy/praveen-palanisamy.github.io/_posts/2023-07-01-insights-from-patent-records.md

 ## Tools, Resources and Databases

-### Google Scholar Profile's Patent information is incomplete
+### Google Scholar

+[Google Scholar](https://scholar.google.com) is a great and widely used service for scholarly profiles, citation counts and publication indexing.
+On the down side, the patent information in Google Scholar Profile is incomplete.
 Google Scholar profile automatically includes _some_ patent documents and an _incomplete_ patent citation count.
+For example, [my Google Scholar profile](https://scholar.google.com/citations?user=gHmYX8YAAAAJ), as of 2023-07-01, shows only 556 as my total citations count which includes 442 scholarly publication citations and 114 patent citations.
+But, my total citation count is more likely to be 442 (Scholarly citations based on Google Scholar profile data) + [479 (combined patent citations based on lens.org query data)](https://link.lens.org/NsO8YdGEyxc) = 921.

+actually 114 + 442 = 556 + 1 = 557.
+The missing citation is from my patent US 10,845,815 B2 which is not included in the Google Scholar profile.

+### Publish or Perish

+[Harzing's Publish or Perish](https://harzing.com/resources/publish-or-perish) is a great tool to get [several citation metrics](https://harzing.com/resources/publish-or-perish/manual/using/query-results/metrics) for scholarly publications.
+It is a free software program that retrieves and analyzes academic citations.
+It uses Google Scholar to obtain the raw citations, then analyzes these and presents various metrics and allows you to export the data in multiple formats (e.g. CSV, Excel, HTML, RTF, and PDF).

 ### Google Patents